Is Digital Marketing A Zero-Sum Game?

 Dave Trott, Predatory Thinking

 “What’s in it for them?”
 Marketing is about getting peopleto do something that we want them to do.
 This means that content needs to be persuasive and not just communicate what we want to tell visitors.
-Further, people are not rational agents and so are far more likely to respond to a message that engages their imagination than focusses on rational reasons.
+Further, people are not rational agents and attention is largely determined by implicit (psychological) goals and so don’t just focus on rational reasons for a purchase.

 You need to get closer to your visitor’s view of the world by observing how they behave and listening to what they say about your website and brand.
 Find out why they came to your site and what tasks they were looking to complete.
 But also what may have prevented them from completing their task and what frustrations they have about their experience.
 There are so many tools on the market to obtain customer feedback there is no excuse for not capturing visitor opinions.